MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 * **Unit Testing:** Jest was used for testing individual React components to ensure functionality and stability.
 * **End-to-End Testing:** Cypress validated the entire user journey to ensure the feature worked seamlessly across browsers and devices.
 * **User Acceptance Testing (UAT):** UAT was conducted with a sample of end-users, including healthcare professionals and individuals seeking treatment, to ensure the feature met expectations.
 Key focus areas included accessibility, clarity of information, and mobile usability.
 Feedback from UAT led to minor adjustments regarding readability contrast.

+## User Feedback: Positive Impact on Patients and Administrators

+### Patients

+Reported that the improved site structure and dynamic pages made it significantly easier to navigate and locate relevant insurance details and treatment options during the crucial evaluation stage of their healthcare journey.
+The enhanced search functionality and clearer categorization empowered them to find the information they needed quickly and efficiently.

+> "I used to spend 15-20 minutes trying to find information about whether my insurance was accepted at a specific clinic.
+Now I can find everything I need in under a minute.
+This makes a huge difference when you're trying to make healthcare decisions." - Patient feedback from post-launch survey

+### Administrators

+Experienced a substantial optimization of the content management process, with significantly fewer manual updates required and a more streamlined workflow for managing content at scale.
+The new CMS and automated processes reduced the burden on administrative resources and improved the timeliness of content updates.

+> "Before this update, I would spend about 60% of my work week just making manual updates across pages.
+Now that time has been cut in half, allowing me to focus on creating better content instead of just maintaining it." - Content Administrator

 ## Results & Overall Impact